solaranamnesis/Das-Ausland/1881/37/4/full-text-english.md

 The formation of the chondritic structure probably allows slight disparities, but only such; the type always remains the same.
 Indeed, Dr. Hahn himself pointed out the consistent type of his organisms, without knowing that he was thereby expressing a serious objection against his own interpretations.
 The sequence of transitions among the individual structural forms, as I have shown here (p.
 396), cannot possibly be regarded as a genetic one (in the sense of the organic natural sciences).

+Dr. Hahn puts extra significance on the eccentricity of the structure.

 ...